 Lesson #14 – Forcing Your Partner to Bid

 Learn some new bids: Reverses, Jump Shifts, “New Minor Forcing,” and “4th Suit Forcing.”
 Essential bids to use when you want to send a message to your partner to keep bidding.
 Be careful you do not use them by accident.
 Know when to use them and when not to use them.

 Click on Link: Lesson 14 – Reverses and Other Bids

 The Practice Games for Lessons 11-14 are a great supplement for these lessons.

-These practice games are great for someone who has finished taking beginner lessons and would like to learn more but cannot find a class to take.
-Use these practice games to learn new bids and strategies on your own.
+For example, if you’ve finished taking beginner lessons and would like to learn more but cannot find a class to take, you will find that these practice games will help you learn new bids and strategies on your own.
 Each bid has explanations and guidelines to help you, almost like having a coach beside you.

 Here’s a sample: Board #1 – Practice Games #11

 Practice Games #12 – No Trump Bidding and Strategies: Using Stayman and transfers, how do you show your partner that you have 5-4 in the majors or 5-5 in the majors so you can find the best suit?
 How do you ensure taking the contract to game when you have enough points to do so, and in which suit?
 When is NT the best option?
 When should you use Blackwood and Gerber to investigate slam?